 Blood tests are often needed to confirm a diagnosis and assess the severity of a condition.

 Assessment of a urine sample is a vital component of the assessment, especially in older cats where kidney and thyroid problems are common.
 Samples can be collected with the cat at home or in the clinic and for many tests, the results are available instantly.

 X-rays and ultrasound examination can be very helpful in assessing cats with medical problems and provide a non-invasive way of learning more about the cat’s health.

 High blood pressure (systemic hypertension) is common in older cats and is a cause of serious complications such as blindness, stroke and even death.
 Blood pressure measurement involves similar techniques to those used in people and this is a procedure which only takes a few minutes to perform in the consulting room.
 High blood pressure is treatable with oral medications.

-Cat Professional offers a telephone referral appointment service to pet owners at a cost of £400 + VAT (£480 in total).
-This service includes an initial one-hour telephone consultation with Dr Sarah Caney, production of a detailed report for owners and their vet, one follow-up phone consultation and email support for one month following the initial consultation.
+Cat Professional offers a telephone/Zoom referral appointment service to pet owners at a cost of £400 + VAT (£480 in total).
+This service includes an initial one-hour telephone/Zoom consultation with Dr Sarah Caney, production of a detailed report for owners and their vet, one follow-up phone/Zoom consultation and email support for one month following the initial consultation.
 Further support is available at an additional fee.
 Pet owners wishing to pursue this option should follow these steps:

 Some feeback from previous recipients of this service: